nkmchugh/NM_BTEC640_apple_mobility_data/README.md

 ## Change Log

-* 2022-10-09: Rename scripts accrodingly to suggestions made.
+* 2022-10-09: Rename and modify scripts accordingly to suggestions made, and create an Rmd file to combine the entire analysis.
 * 2022-09-29: Add third function produce long data, and implemented readr function on other scripts.
 * 2022-09-24: Added second script to use dplyr to tally up the count of cities